Button

 • extras

-Moleskine journals have back pockets to slip in bits of paper you want to save, like receipts, fortunes, and this year’s solstice intention.The journals come with a ribbon bookmark so that you can easily return to your current page.
-And there is an elastic band that holds the journal closed.
+Moleskine journals have back pockets to slip in bits of paper you might want to save: receipts, fortunes, and this year’s solstice intention.A ribbon bookmark marks your place, so you can easily return.
+An elastic band holds the journal closed.
 A nice feature that indicates, this is private.

 Create an index